wazuh/wazuh-qa/docs/DocGenerator/README.md

 # Wazuh QA DocGenerator
-Wazuh - Quality assurance automation self-contained documentation parsing tool
+Wazuh - Quality assurance automation self-contained documentation parsing tool.

 ## Rational
 Wazuh QA documentation is designed to be self-contained into the source code of each test.